Tips for identifying fungi. See how the website can help.

 And, finally, how we can help

 Our volunteer citizen scientist experts may be able to assist if you send us good clear photographs.
-If you have more than one fungus we suggest you fill in and send the detailed Record-sheet.
+If you have more than one fungus we suggest you fill in and send the form below for each one.

 More advanced id